 Gilberto Simoni (Lampre) won the 2001 Giro d’Italia.

-2002: Passo Pordoi (2,239 m / 7,346 ft), Julio Alberto Pérez Cuapio (MEX)
+2002: Passo Pordoi (2,239 m / 7,346 ft), Julio Alberto Pérez Cuapio (Mexico)

-2003: Colle d’Esischie (2,366 m / 7,762 ft), Fredy González (COL)
+2003: Colle d’Esischie (2,366 m / 7,762 ft), Fredy González (Colombia)

-175 km Stage 18, from Santuario di Vicoforte to Chianale was consisting four major ascents: Montemale di Cuneo, Colle d’Esischie, Colle Sampeyre and Chianale.
+The 175 km Stage 18, from Santuario di Vicoforte to Chianale was consisting four major ascents: Montemale di Cuneo, Colle d’Esischie, Colle Sampeyre and Chianale.
 Fredy González (Colombia-Selle Italia) was first atop Colle d’Esischie.
 Stefano Garzelli (Vini Caldirola-Sidermec) won the stage.

 Gilberto Simoni (Saeco) won the 2003 Giro with a commanding 7 min 6 sec margin over the second place Stefano Garzelli (Vini Caldirola-Sidermec).
 Fredy González finished in 35th place, 1 hr 5 min 36 sec down.

-2004: Passo di Gavia (2,621 m / 8,599 ft), Vladimir Miholjević (CRO)
+2004: Passo di Gavia (2,621 m / 8,599 ft), Vladimir Miholjević (Croatia)

 Stage 18 of 2004 was short but tough: 118 km route from Cles to Bormio 2000 featured three main ascents: Passo del Tonale, Passo di Gavia and Bormio 2000.
-Around after 30 kilometers, 20 riders broke away – none of them were the threat for the general classification.
+Around after 30 kilometers, 20 riders broke away – none of them were the threat to the general classification.
 Vladimir Miholjević (Alessio-Bianchi) attacked on Gavia climb and he was first at the snow-covered summit of Gavia, becoming the first Croatian to win the Cima Coppi prize.

-With 10 km to go, Miholjević was still leading the race, with around 2 minutes of gap.
+With 10 km to go, Miholjević was still leading the race, with around 2 minutes of a gap.
 But attacks were started at the maglia rosa group behind.
 The eventual winner Damiano Cunego (Saeco) won the stage.

 Miholjević finished 24th in the GC, 32 min 6 sec behind Cunego.

-2005: Passo dello Stelvio (2,758 m / 9,049 ft), José Rujano (VEN)
+2005: Passo dello Stelvio (2,758 m / 9,049 ft), José Rujano (Venezuela)

-There were three major climbs feature in stage 14: Frassineto, Stelvio and Passo di Foscagno.
+There was three major climbs feature in stage 14: Frassineto, Stelvio and Passo di Foscagno.
 José Rujano, the Venezuelan rider of Colombia-Selle Italia was first atop Stelvio, becoming the first Venezuelan to win the Cima Coppi prize.
 His teammate, the Colombian Iván Parra won the stage, it was his second consecutive win.

 Paolo Savoldelli (Discovery) was the overall winner of this Giro.
 José Rujano finished in third, just 45 seconds behind.
 It was one of the tightest Giro final GCs in history, with Gilberto Simoni (Lampre) finished only 28 seconds behind Savoldelli.

-2006: Passo di Gavia (2,621 m / 8,599 ft), Juan Manuel Gárate (ESP)
+2006: Passo di Gavia (2,621 m / 8,599 ft), Juan Manuel Gárate (Spain)

-Cima coppi included in the penultimate 20th stage, which contains three major climbs: Passo del Tonale (1,883 m), Passo Gavia (2,621 m), and Passo del Mortirolo (1,854 m).
+Cima Coppi included in the penultimate 20th stage, which contains three major climbs: Passo del Tonale (1,883 m), Passo Gavia (2,621 m), and Passo del Mortirolo (1,854 m).
 Ivan Basso (CSC) was comfortably leading the GC with 6 min 7 sec over Jose Enrique Gutierrez (Phonak).

-Garate finished 2006 Giro in 7th place, 24 min 26 sec behind Basso.
+Gárate finished 2006 Giro in 7th place, 24 min 26 sec behind Basso.

-2007: Colle dell’Agnello (2,744 m / 9,003 ft), Yoann Le Boulanger (FRA)
+2007: Colle dell’Agnello (2,744 m / 9,003 ft), Yoann Le Boulanger (France)

 Stage 12, a 163 km going from Scalenghe to Briançon which was starting from Italy and finishing in France, featured two major climbs: Colle dell’Agnello and Col d’Izoard.
 Yoann Le Boulanger, the French rider of Bouygues Telecom team Attacked on the slopes of Colle dell’Agnello and passed this years’ Cima Coppi first.
-A few minutes behind him, an group of elite riders were chasing.
+A few minutes behind him, a group of elite riders was chasing.
 Before the stage, Andrea Noè (Liquigas) was leading the GC, but these two monster climbs were too much for him.
 His teammate Danilo Di Luca (Liquigas) won the stage and take the lead.